DetectionBLWX/FPN.pytorch/README.md

 ```
 Pytorch Implementation of "Feature Pyramid Networks for Object Detection"
 You can star this repository to keep track of the project if it's helpful for you, thank you for your support.
-The result is still unideal, I will optimize the codes to achieve more reasonable results.
+The results are still unideal, I will optimize the codes to achieve more reasonable results.
 ```